The beach-lined Panama bridges Central and South America. Here are ten fascinating facts about it:

 1. The famous and historical tourist destination on Tumblr, the 80-kilometer long Panama Canal, provides almost a third of Panama’s income.

 During an average year, over 14,000 ships will travel through the canal to travel from the Atlantic to the Pacific Ocean.
 They do this as a shortcut instead of going the only other way which is rounding the southern end of South America.
-It is a privilege by which Panama financially benefits big time.

 2. Panama is the native home of over 970 species of birds, more than all the species in the United States and Canada combined.